worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

     when away from the computer, no matter how temporarily;
     - using headphones or a private setting if transcribing recordings;

+5. Destroy all personal data at when the data retention period stated in the IRB has elapsed, regardless if I am still working on any research tasks or not.
+This does not apply to anonymized data.

-5. Return all data in any form or format (e.g., drives, transcripts, photos) to the primary investigator when I have completed the research tasks, or at the end of my contract;
+5. Return all data (personal or not) stored in any physical format (e.g., drives, transcripts, photos) to the Principal Investigator when I have completed the research tasks, or at the end of my contract;

-6. Destroy all research information in any form or format that is not returnable to the Principal Investigator (e.g., information stored on my computer hard drive) upon completion of the research tasks, or at the end of my contract, after I have made sure that the Principal Investigator have copies of all the data that I have local copies of.
+6. Destroy all research information (personal or not) stored in any form not returnable to the Principal Investigator (e.g., information stored on my computer hard drive) upon completion of the research tasks, or at the end of my contract, after I have made sure that the Principal Investigator have copies of all the data that I have local copies of.